thanos-io/thanos/docs/components/compact.md

 You can configure retention by using `--retention.resolution-raw` `--retention.resolution-5m` and `--retention.resolution-1h` flag.
 Not setting them or setting to `0s` means no retention.

 **NOTE:** ⚠ ️Retention is applied right after Compaction and Downsampling loops.
-If those are failing, data will be never deleted.
+If those are failing, data will never be deleted.

 ## Downsampling

-Downsampling is a process of rewriting series' to reduce overall resolution of the samples without loosing accuracy over longer time ranges.
+Downsampling is a process of rewriting series' to reduce overall resolution of the samples without losing accuracy over longer time ranges.

 To learn more see [video from KubeCon 2019](https://youtu.be/qQN0N14HXPM?t=714)